 netstat -an | find ":445 "You should see something like:

-sc query smb sc query lanmanserverThe 'SMB' and 'LanmanServer' drivers should be in the state Running.
-If they are not, then follow these steps to create a task using the Task Schedule to start them at system startup.
+sc query lanmanserverThe 'LanmanServer' service should be in the state Running.
+If it is not, then follow these steps to create a task using the Task Schedule to start it at system startup.

 login2.nikhef.nland press OK.